Finger Lakes, New York travel guide

 This itinerary is crafted for independence, allowing you the flexibility to linger at a favorite winery, spend extra time hiking a dramatic gorge, or simply enjoy a quiet moment with a view.
 You'll navigate picturesque backroads, encounter friendly locals, and connect with the land that produces some of America's finest Rieslings.
 Prepare for a journey of personal discovery, where each day brings new flavors, breathtaking vistas, and unforgettable experiences tailored for the solo explorer.

 From the elegant estates of Seneca Lake to the historic vineyards of Keuka and the vibrant college town of Ithaca on Cayuga, this trip promises a rich tapestry of experiences.
-You'll taste the terroir, hike through ancient gorges, and uncover the stories behind New York's pioneering winemakers.
+You'll taste the terroir, hike through ancient gorges, and uncover the stories behind the region's pioneering winemakers.
 This is more than just a wine tour; it's an exploration of culture, nature, and the art of solo travel in one of America's most captivating regions.

 Make It Yours